Buenos Aires

 Fine Dining Behind Closed Doors

 One of the big trends in Buenos Aires is puertas cerradas (closed door restaurants).
 These are restaurants inside someone’s home, usually open only Thursday through Saturday nights.
 They have a set menu that changes every week and you have to make reservations in advance.
-I tried two, and they were both excellent:
+My two favorites are:

 - Cristina Sunae – Creative Southeast Asian cuisine and the best value puerta cerrada.
-If you like spicy food, this is the place to go.
+Also, if you are looking for “real” spicy food, this is the place to go.

 Good Restaurants (including steak!)